As anger boils from hit on Tippett, Flyers suffer 5-0 loss to Devils

 But two of New Jersey's markers were on the power play and another came on a 2-on-1 for Luke Hughes and Jack Hughes.
 That one cushioned the Devils' lead to 2-0 before Nathan Bastian added to it on the power play.

+Sanheim had a turnover that led to the 2-on-1 rush for the Hughes brothers.

+"They get two lucky breaks on their power play goals and then I give them one on the second goal," Sanheim said.
+"So I don't know if it was necessarily some of the structural issues.
+It was an emotional second period and the outcome's not what we want.
+We just need to regroup and get ready for tomorrow."

-Dawson Mercer then made it 4-0 at 5-on-5 a little over a minute later and Ersson's night was done.
+After Bastian's goal, Dawson Mercer made it 4-0 at 5-on-5 a little over a minute later and Ersson's night was done.

+"I thought we were really good in the first period," Tortorella said.
+"We couldn't score. ...
+I still think we're there, but then it just got away from us in not being able to kill penalties."

 Ivan Fedotov had nine saves on 10 shots in relief.
 After the game, Tortorella said Fedotov will still start Thursday.

-"Nothing about Ers," the head coach said about the goalie change.
+"Nothing about Ers," the head coach said of the goalie change.
 "I wanted to get Feds some work."

 Ersson had been on quite a run since the holiday break.